 Unfinished business: the pursuit of rights and choices for all

 Dr Natalia Kanem is Executive Director of the United Nations Population Fund (UNFPA).

-Dr Kanem discussed the remarkable gains in sexual and reproductive health and rights since 1969, and point to the remaining economic, social, institutional and other barriers that prevent women, girls and young people from making their own decisions and fulfilling their potential.
+Dr Kanem discussed the remarkable gains in sexual and reproductive health and rights since 1969, and pointed to the remaining economic, social, institutional and other barriers that prevent women, girls and young people from making their own decisions and fulfilling their potential.

-Dr Kanem shared her vision for the pursuit of rights and choices worldwide, present findings from UNFPA’s State of the World Population Report 2019, and offered some examples of progress and challenges in a number of Pacific countries.
+Dr Kanem shared her vision for the pursuit of rights and choices worldwide, presented findings from UNFPA’s State of the World Population Report 2019, and offered some examples of progress and challenges in a number of Pacific countries.

-» Access to the livestream is available here.
+» Access the livestream.